aiogram/aiogram/docs/contributing.rst

     Get-Command pip

-Also make you shure you have the latest pip version in your virtual environment to avoid errors on next steps:
+Also make sure you have the latest pip version in your virtual environment to avoid errors on next steps:

 .. code-block::